"A database is a collection of information that is organized so that it can be easily managed, accessed, and updated." (Rouse, n.d., para. 1)

 Databases will often be your best source of information when you are writing a research paper.

-UDST has access to more than 80 databases, where you can find e-books, articles in journals and magazines, reports, statistics, and even video tutorials.
+UDST has access to over a 100 online databases and resources, where you can find e-books, articles in journals and magazines, reports, statistics, and even video tutorials.

 Searching in databases can take some getting used to.
 This guide provides some suggestions for how to search effectively, but be sure to ask a librarian if you feel stuck.
 We can help you to select search terms and to understand which databases are the best resources for your research.